canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 connections, you must create a local mirror of the Ubuntu archives on your MAAS server.
-These archives will be stored in the ``/srv`` directory, but creating them takes a long time because of the amount of data to be downloaded -- about 150 GB per release.
+These archives will be stored in the ``/srv`` directory, but creating them takes a long time because of the amount of data to be downloaded -- about 150 GiB per release.
 For comparison, HD video consumes 1-8 GiB per hour -- usually on the low end of that range for video streaming services.
 As should be clear, the result will be significant network demand that will degrade a typical residential DSL or cable connection for hours,